-It is worth noting that since passage of the Universal Recycling law in 2012, the number of haulers offering food scrap collection services has nearly doubled.
+It is worth noting that since passage of the Universal Recycling law in 2012, the number of haulers offering food scrap collection services has nearly doubled from approximately 12 to 21.
+This includes haulers that offer both trash, recycling and now food scraps collection as well as haulers that specialize in food scrap collection.

 Currently, the markets for finished compost are mostly local, although some composters sell products in the Northeast and beyond.
 Retail prices vary depending on the quality, grade, and volume of compost sold.
 Average prices for one cubic yard of finished compost are typically between \$46 and \$72.
 As more compost is produced, ANR has been seeking ways to promote compost markets to help this diversion industry.
+Please see ANR Performance Standard AO1 for further detail.

-The anaerobic digestion of food scraps is beginning to grow in- and out-of-Setate.
+The anaerobic digestion of food scraps is beginning to grow in- and out-of-State.
 In addition to heat and power from biogas, anaerobic digestion creates liquid and solid digestate that can both be used as fertilizer for farm fields.
-While digestion is costly on the front end in terms of equipment and infrastructure (tanks, engines, etc.) its ability to produce power and heat can provide additional returns on that investment.
+While digestion requires significant capital investment, its ability to produce power and heat can provide additional returns on that investment.

-CONSTRUCTION AND DEMOLTION (C&D)
+CONSTRUCTION AND DEMOLITION (C&D)